 We were far too full to finish and they offered to “parcel” our food.
 After declining dessert, our waiter returned with a lovely chocolaty anniversary cake and asked to take our picture with it.
 We could only manage one bite each before having that parceled as well, but we were really touched by the gesture.

 While the restaurant was far from empty, Mondays are slow nights everywhere, and that was certainly the case here.
 Our service was very attentive and sometimes a bit intrusive, but generally charming.
 They clearly cared that we enjoy our meal.

 On our way out, there was lots of hubbub in the lobby and outside.
 It seems that a Bollywood star was on the way and people were gathering for a glimpse!
 We didn’t see the actor, but did get to admire some gorgeous clothing.
 All of the women were wearing bright, embroidered, sequined works of art.
-I felt so drab in comparison in a simple floral dress which I had previously believed to be colorful.
+Melissa felt drab in comparison, wearing a simple floral dress which had previously seemed colorful.